metacall/examples/README.md

 # MetaCall Examples

 A collection of use cases and examples to be deployed in MetaCall.
 For more information, visit [MetaCall](https://metacall.io).

 - [Python Web App](https://github.com/metacall/examples/tree/master/time-app-web): A basic example of a template web that gives you the current time.
 - [Auth Middleware](https://github.com/metacall/examples/tree/master/auth-middleware): Example of how to implement a middleware using JWT by function composition pattern in NodeJS.
 - [Auth Function Mesh](https://github.com/metacall/examples/tree/master/auth-function-mesh): An example of a function mesh using NodeJS for JWT authentication and Python as a frontend using the auth service.

+We also maintain other examples, which are published in different repositories:

+- [Mailchimp Subscription](https://github.com/metacall/mailchimp-example): A complete example for setup Mailchimp subscriptions, includes Express for handling Webhooks.

 ## Article Examples